gipritchard/Space-Debris/Space Debris Taskforce.md

 #### Metal
 - When played: fully repair 1 Space Ship or 1 Satellite in your space.
 #### Junk
--  This is a wild resource (fuel, electronics, plastic, metal) used during a Repair action.
+- This is a wild resource (fuel, electronics, plastic, metal) used during a Deliver action.
 - Cannot be played as an action.

 ## 2. Draw Debris Cards